Long ago, in another lifetime, I worked as a make-up artist for several years.

 And yes it is skin deep.
 No amount of make-up will work its magic unless the canvas it is applied to is cleansed, moisturized and cared for.
 When I worked as a make-up artist, I was fanatical about prepping the model’s skin before applying any foundation (which I used sparingly, if at all), to make sure the skin glowed.
 That was my signature, and remains so; even now at this late date, I’m good with moisturizer (some days a tinted one helps) and a swipe of red lippy.
 Other than mascara, unless I’m going to some event, I usually forego the rest.

 Living in the High Desert is even more reason to take good care of the largest organ your body has.
 Our hot, dry summers and cold, harsh winters wreak havoc on the epidermis, and as we get older it’s even more important to adjust and amplify our skin care routines.
 During the summer, most people find that their skin becomes dry and that is why it is so important that we keep our skin hydrated and healthy.
+This may even result in switching up your favorite products when then the seasons change so that you’re giving your skin exactly what it needs.
+Changing your products from time to time can result in your skin purging itself but you can always get a skin purging treatment to correct it.
+Another way to keep your skin hydrated and smooth is through face masks.
 Some of my friends like to use face masks that help to cleanse the skin as well as keeping it smooth before applying their make up.
 Their skin also looks brighter because of it; it looks like it works a treat.
 She said that she found it when she decided to browse beauty products here one afternoon.
 I may have to give it a try myself as I want to keep my skin looking the best it can all year round, regardless of the weather.

 A good cleanser and moisturizer might have been all you needed in your teens and twenties, but by your thirties, an eye serum should be added to your regimen.
 Then, when your fourties approach it’s time for the aha’s. mild glycollic and a nightcream or brightening product with retinol.
 If you’ve been taking good care and removing make-up before bed, drinking enough water and eating well, you might be able to avoid some non-surgical procedures like botox.
 However, there is no shame in having botox and sometimes this is the one thing that makes people more comfortable in their own skin.
 If you are considering botox, there are plastic surgery procedures and non-surgical treatments in Las Vegas for you to take a look at.